πŸ‘€ About me

 Haoning Wu*, Erli Zhang*, Liang Liao, Chaofeng Chen, Jingwen Hou, Annan Wang, Wenxiu Sun, Qiong Yan, Weisi Lin

-GitHub , ArXiv
+GitHub , Paper

 • We collect over two million human opinions on 13 dimensions of quality-related factors to establish the multi-dimensional Maxwell database.
 Furthermore, we propose the MaxVQA, a language-prompted VQA approach that modifies CLIP to better capture important quality issues as observed in our analyses.